code-dot-org/aiproxy/README.md

 - from this repo's root, run:
   - `gem install aws-google`

-Clone the aitt_release_data repo (https://github.com/code-dot-org/aitt_release_data).
-(Note: `rubric_tester` will look for this in the folder you cloned aiproxy into and will attempt to clone it in that location if it cannot locate it).
+When you first run `rubric_tester`, it will look for the `aitt_release_data` in the folder you cloned aiproxy into and will attempt to clone it in that location if it cannot locate it.
+This data is necessary for local testing.
+For more information see https://github.com/code-dot-org/aitt_release_data

-Your directory structure should look like this: github directory
+After this is complete, your directory structure will look like this: github directory
 └ aiproxy
 └ aitt_release_data